Fernwayer logoFERNWAYER

 Carnival in Sardinia: Unveiling Ancient Traditions

 Sardinia’s Carnival offers a raw, deeply symbolic experience rooted in ancient rituals.
-Fernwayer invites you to explore Sardinia’s most compelling celebrations.
-In Ottana, the rhythmic dance of the Boes and Merdules—haunting masks and clanging cowbells—evokes a primal connection to the land and its people.
-In Mamoiada, the streets come alive with the vibrant energy of the Mamuthones and Issohadores, each mask carrying centuries of meaning.
-In Santu Lussurgiu, the carnival explodes in a wild horseback race through the narrow streets of the historic centre, a breathtaking display of skill and tradition.
+Fernwayer invites you to join Sardinia’s most compelling celebrations , offering rare behind-the-scenes access and inside-the-parade perspectives.
+In Ottana, the rhythmic dance of the Boes and Merdules evokes a primal connection to the land and its people.
+In Mamoiada, the streets come alive with the vibrant energy of the Mamuthones and Issohadores.
+In Santu Lussurgiu, the carnival explodes in a wild horseback race through the narrow streets of the historic centre.
 In Tempio Pausania, allegorical and satirical parades fill the streets with colour, music, and sharp humour, turning the town into a stage for creativity and social commentary.
-From the intricate craftsmanship of the masks to the deep cultural significance of each celebration, these moments open a vivid window into Sardinia’s spirit and its palpable sense of community.

 Easter Traditions in Sardinia: A Celebration of Culture and Faith